 If a student received a grade less than an "A" in any course, he/she may repeat the course.
 The original grade will appear on the transcript; however, the completed grade for the repeated course will cancel the calculations for the first grade in establishing the cumulative grade point average.
 Please note that certain courses (e.g. Physical Education activity courses) are repeatable.
 For repeatable courses, the grades earned for each semester will be calculated in the student's cumulative grade point average.
-Financial aid recipients should check with the Office of Student Financial Services before repeating a course.
+Financial aid recipients should check with the Financial Aid Office before repeating a course.